Capital punishment in New Mexico: Attempts at reinstatement

+In an interview on the Santa Fe Reporter, Darren White said he was opposed to the death penalty for crimes other than murder.

+According to Public Opinion Strategies in 2011, 67% of the voters in New Mexico supported capital punishment for "the most heinous murders".

+Subsequent developments

+In March 2011, two attempts to reinstate capital punishment failed in the New Mexico legislature.
+One bill would have reinstated the death penalty by statute; the other proposed an amendment to the state constitution which would have been put to New Mexico voters in 2012.
+Both proposals were voted down by a state House committee.

 Republican Governor Susana Martinez announced on August 17, 2016, that she will introduce legislation to reinstate the death penalty in the 2017 legislative session.
 On October 14, 2016, the New Mexico House of Representatives approved the bill on a 36-30 vote.
 The bill provided the death penalty for only three kinds of murder: child murder, murder of an on-duty police officer, and murder of a prison employee by an inmate.
 The bill died in the Democratic controlled New Mexico Senate.